Chart Color Schemes

 Warners Bay - Boolaroo has a typical household mix, with a lower-than-average median household size

 Family households constitute 70.5% of all households, including 28.1% couples with children, 29.3% couples without children, and 12.1% single parent families.
-Non-family households comprise the remaining 29.5%, with lone person households at 27.3% and group households making up 2.3%.
+Non-family households comprise the remaining 29.5%, with lone person households at 27.3% and group households at 2.3%.
 The median household size is 2.4 people, which is smaller than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households